ankitseal/electron-dashboard-auto-reload/README.md

 - `navigateBackEnabled` — Return to the configured URL if the page navigates away.
 - `tabTimeoutSec` — Auto-close child tabs after this many seconds. `0` disables and turns off `navigateBackEnabled`.

-Loopback navigation (optional):
+Remote setup navigation (optional):

 - `cookies` — Optional array of cookie definitions to seed auth when opening dashboards.
 Each item: `{ name, value, domain, path, secure, httpOnly }`.
-- `loopback` — Settings for a tiny HTTP endpoint to navigate the existing window with cookies in place:
+- `remoteSetup` — Settings for a tiny HTTP endpoint to navigate the existing window with cookies in place:
 	- `enabled` — `true` to start the server.
 	- `host` — Defaults to `0.0.0.0` (binds on all interfaces).
 Use `127.0.0.1` to restrict to local-only.
 	- `port` — Defaults to `793`.
-	- `minimizeToTray` — If `true`, minimizes the app window to the system tray while the server runs.
+	- `apiKey` — Shared secret for future authenticated calls (defaults to `change-me`).

 Backwards compatibility: